 I hope that you have found this information useful.
 I will also be doing a post on how to write blog posts using WordPress platform, which is what I use.

-If you have any comments, please use the comments box.
 If you have suggestions for upcoming posts or just general questions you can direct them to firstname.lastname@example.org.
-You information is safe with me!
+And consider sharing this post with anyone that you think can benefit from it.
+Follow me on Pinterest.